 Changing full-time or part-time hours

-If an employee is currently in full-time or part-time employment, it is possible to change to a different form of agreement if both parties agree to the change in employment.
-If the employee would like to change from full-time to casual, the current full-time employment agreement is terminated, and the new casual agreement replaces it.
-This termination must follows the rules of providing written notice and paying out leave and other entitlements.
+If an employee is in full or part-time employment, it’s possible to change it if both parties agree.
+If the employee would like to change from full-time to casual, the full-time employment agreement is terminated.
+Similarly, a new casual agreement will replace it.
+This termination must follow the rules of providing written notice and paying out entitlements such as annual leave.

 If the employee does not agree to change employment, an employer can change the terms of the employment without consent, but this depends on the terms of the agreement.
 LawPath recommends seeking legal advice from an employment lawyer if you are in this situation.

 Conclusion – what’s the difference?